 Not only do essential oils provide some great help for your flock, they’re also non-toxic.
 You don’t have to worry about waiting 2 weeks to eat your hens eggs after they’ve been treated with essential oils.
 You don’t have to worry that one of your other pets might run into some of the toxic solution and get sick from it.
 And, BIG BONUS POINTS: The oils smell great!
 (Consider: sick chicken in the garage smelling like a sick chicken, or sick chicken in the garage with a diffuser filling the air with a lovely scent (that are also good for you).
 You pick!)

-PS: If you haven’t gotten into essential oils yourself yet, or you want to know where you can get pure grade oils for below wholesale, shoot me a message and I’ll help you get started or answer your questions.
+PS: If you haven’t gotten into essential oils yourself yet, or you want to know where you can get pure grade oils for below wholesale, shoot me a message and I’ll help you get started or answer your questions or head over and set up your own wholesale account here.